Tobias-Kohn/pyPMatch/doc/DESTRUCTURING.md

 more difficult, and brittle.
 On the basis of a best effort, _pyPMatch_ inspects the `__init__`-method of the class in question, or, more precisely, the arguments of the `__init__`-method.

-In other words: _pyPMatch_ really tries to create a deconstructor based on the constructor.
-The underlying assumption is, of course, that when you, as the programmer using pattern matching, uses a specific class in a pattern, the constructor's arguments are somehow reflected in an object's fields, and can be extracted later on; even though there is no reason why this has to be the case.
+In other words: _pyPMatch_ really tries to create a de-constructor based on the constructor.
+The underlying assumption is, of course, that when you, as the programmer using pattern matching, use a specific class in a pattern, the constructor's arguments are somehow reflected in an object's fields, and can be extracted later on; even though there is no reason why this has to be the case.

 ## Customising Extraction

-While _pyPMatch_ does a good job in extracting data from objects in most of the cases, there are use cases, where you want to directly specify how the extraction should work.
-You this by writing your own "deconstruct" function for a specific class.
+While _pyPMatch_ does a good job in extracting data from objects in most instances, there are use cases, where you want to directly specify how the extraction should work.
+You do this by writing your own "extract" function for a specific class.

-Just for the sake of explanation, you might take the `Person` class from above, and want the deconstructor to return the name as a single string like `"John Doe"` instead of separated by first, and last name.
-For the magic to happen, you add a static method `__unaplpy__` to your class, which takes the object to deconstruct as its single argument, and returns either a tuple to signify success, or `None` otherwise.
+Just for the sake of explanation, you might take the `Person` class from above, and want the extractor to return the name as a single string like `"John Doe"` instead of separated by first, and last name.
+For the magic to happen, you add a static method `__unapply__` to your class, which takes the object to deconstruct as its single argument, and returns either a tuple to signify success, or `None` otherwise.
 ```python
 @dataclass